 Co-Dependents Anonymous or CODA is a fellowship of men and women whose common purpose is to develop healthy relationships.
 The only requirement for membership is a desire for healthy and loving relationships.
 For more information on codependency visit the CODA Website.

 NAMI Boise support groups provide support, knowledge and understanding along with an opportunity for group members to share experiences in a confidential setting.
-Ongoing support groups are currently held in Boise and Nampa.
+Ongoing support groups are currently held in Boise.

 NAMI Connections (Consumer Support Groups): NAMI Connection groups are peer-run groups for persons recovering from a mental illness.
 They are an alliance composed of individuals who have in common the experience of living with a serious and persistent mental illness.
 Consumers share experiences and use them as learning opportunities for themselves and others.
 The goal is to support and further their goals of recovery from a mental illness.